-During Mason’s first week, he felt one of the things that worked well in his career was helping everyone get on the same cadence with meetings.
+During Mason's first week, he felt one of the things that worked well in his career was helping everyone get on the same cadence with meetings.
 So he set his one-on-ones, ride-a-longs, and pipeline meetings with the team.
-He wanted to focus on getting to know his team, culture, and driving better performance.
+He wanted to focus on getting to know his team, and culture, and driving better performance.

 Mason was tasked by Richard with getting to know the CRM, significant accounts, offerings, operations, and processes.

 Mason was given clear goals and performance objectives for his first quarter and had a good outline for the year.
 Frequently Mason recalled Richard's voice in his head saying, "I hired you to get results and drive the team just like I had done."

 Mila also scheduled introductory meetings with each department throughout the company to help Mason get a full understanding of the different parts of the organization and how they work.